Sommelier: North American Sommelier Association

-The National Wine School was founded in 2009 in Los Angeles, California.
-The school offers ANSI-compliant professional certification for the wine trade in the United States.
-They offer five levels of wine certification.
-To earn a sommelier pin, one must complete level three certification.
-To earn the advanced sommelier pin, the student must complete the level four certification.

 Union de la Sommellerie Française

 In France, the Union des Sommeliers (UDS) was founded in 1907 to ensure social protection for its members, both sommeliers and cellar masters in Paris region.
 The approach and role of the association developed throughout the years as it lost its autonomy by merging with the Mutualité Hôtelière in 1959.
 Ten years later, sommeliers regained their independence as the Association des Sommeliers de Paris (ASP) was founded in 1969.
 In the same year the Association de la Sommellerie Internationale (ASI) was created and federated other organisations in the world, and in 1970 the old UDS was renamed in Union de la Sommellerie Française, UDSF, which supervises today the 21 regional associations in France (including ASP).
 The title of Mention Complémentaire Sommellerie (MCS) and Brevet Professionnel de Sommelier (BP) can be achieved studying for many different approved providers, and the final qualification of Maître Sommelier can be achieved after an accurate career assessment, requiring at least 10 years of professional experience.